 Board of Directors

 Peter V. Sperling has been with Apollo Education Group since 1983.
 Mr. Sperling was appointed Chairman of the Board in 2012.
 Mr. Sperling served as Vice Chairman of the Board of Directors from June 2008 until he was appointed Chairman.
 Mr. Sperling was a Senior Vice President of Apollo Education Group from June 1998 to December 2007 and Secretary of Apollo Education Group from June 2006 to December 2007.
 Mr. Sperling was Vice President of Administration from 1992 to June 1998 and Secretary and Treasurer of Apollo Education Group from 1988 to January 2003.
 From 1987 to 1992, Mr. Sperling was Director of Operations at Apollo Education Corporation.
 From 1983 to 1987, Mr. Sperling was Director of Management Information Services of Apollo Education Group.
-Mr. Sperling is also the Chairman and co-founder of FuzeBox, Inc., a telecommunications services corporation, and on the board of directors of Ecliptic Enterprises Corporation and RingRevenue Mr. Sperling received his Masters of Business Administration from University of Phoenix and a Bachelor of Arts from the University of California at Santa Barbara.
+Mr. Sperling is on the board of directors of Ecliptic Enterprises Corporation and RingRevenue.
+Mr. Sperling received his Master of Business Administration degree from University of Phoenix and a Bachelor of Arts from the University of California at Santa Barbara.
 Mr. Sperling is the son of John G. Sperling.

 Terri C. Bishop joined the board of directors of Apollo Education Group in 2009 and was appointed Vice Chairman of the Board in 2012.
 She was Executive Vice President, Integrated Academic Strategies and Sr. Advisor to the CEO from November 2010 until she was appointed Vice Chairman.
 Ms. Bishop has had a long and successful history with Apollo Education Group, serving in many capacities since 1982.
 During that time she has served in the areas of government and public affairs, communications, curriculum and product development and institutional research.
 She was the founding director of University of Phoenix Online, providing oversight during its first ten years of start-up and development.
 She serves on the board of the Latino Policy Coalition, a national nonprofit consortium of the country’s leading Latino research organizations and scholars.
 She also serves as a Governor-appointed Commissioner of the California Student Aid Commission.
 Ms. Bishop holds a bachelor’s degree in business and a Masters of Arts in Human Relations and Organizational Management from University of Phoenix.